Mitch Marner Next Team Odds: Where Will the Maple Leafs Star Sign in Free Agency?

 The NHL salary cap figure for the 2025-26 season is projected to be $95.5 million.
 According to data at the Spotrac website, the Leafs already have $37.2 million earmarked for eight forwards next season – and that list includes neither Marner nor John Tavares, who also can be a UFA in the offseason.

-The Leafs are at +800 to retain Marner on our board, tied with the Carolina Hurricanes for third.
-Toronto has about $21 million before they hit their cap ceiling, but again that’s before either Tavares or Marner – or any other current Leafs free agents – are signed.
+The Leafs are at +800 to retain Marner on our board.
+They have about $21 million before they hit their cap ceiling, but again that’s before either Tavares or Marner – or any other current Leafs free agents – are signed.
 It’s hard to envision that Toronto can keep both “Core Four” forwards and still make any other significant moves in this offseason.

 Jim Tomlin is an editor and writer specializing in sports, gambling and the intersection of those industries.
 He has 30+ years of journalism experience and his work has appeared in the Tampa Bay Times, FanRag, Saturday Down South and Saturday Tradition.